thibaudbrault/PokeRef/README.md

 ✅Dark mode
 ✅404 page
 ✅Autocomplete
 ✅Infinite scrolling (a bit wonky but trying to imrpove it)

-🛠Responsive
+✅Responsive

 🛠Implement PokeApi service worker to cache images
 🛠Improve performances